Snehasahdev16/AMP-Email-Dashboard/README.md

 # AMP Builder with AI 🚀

-An intelligent full-stack platform that helps users generate, test, and send AMP HTML Emails using AI.
+An intelligent full-stack platform that helps users generate and test AMP HTML Emails using AI.

 This project provides a dashboard where users can enter an idea or paste HTML code, and the system will generate valid AMP4Email code.
 Users can also test their emails, trigger backend APIs, and view real-time analytics when emails are opened.